Community Choice Aggregation: Illinois

 The state of Illinois adopted a CCA law in 2009, which has led to an increase of communities providing electricity services to over 2/3 of the state's population as of 2014, including the city of Chicago, whose former mayor Rahm Emanuel focused the program on reducing coal power production and increasing renewable energy.

 As of October 2013, 671 Illinois cities and towns (representing 80% of the state's residential electricity market) have utilized CCA.

 By the end of 2013, 91 local governments in Illinois (representing 1.7 million state residents) used the state's 2009 CCA law to purchase 100% renewable electricity for their communities.

 Savings through the Illinois CCAs were at their best in 2013, when customers saved over $250 million, but fixed-price contracts with providers expired and rates leveled.
 In summer 2016 114 communities dropped or suspended their CCA programs.
 The biggest change was in Chicago where the initial sign-up for the program was 750,000 homes – almost two million people.
 In 2015, most returned to their original utility power supplier.

 When Illinois' CCAs began, cost savings were guaranteed by law, with aggregators saving 30% below fixed utility prices during a transitional period when utility default rates were frozen to allow retail marketers to get started.
 Total CCA savings peaked in 2013, with CCA customers saving $258 million compared to ComEd's default rate.
 However, once ComEd's fixed price contracts started to expire and rates fell closer to market prices, short-term contracts set prices like those of competitive energy suppliers.
-As a result, many of Illinois’ CCAs were not saving money, resulting in CCA customers spending $188 million more than the incumbent utility's default rate over a two-year timeframe.
+As a result, many of Illinois' CCAs were not saving money, resulting in CCA customers spending $188 million more than the incumbent utility's default rate over a two-year timeframe.

+New Hampshire

+New Hampshire revised its authorizing legislation in 2019, and the NH PUC adopted regulations in late 2022.
+In 2023, the Community Power Coalition of New Hampshire was launched with a dozen communities.
+By the end of 2024, fifty-two communities were enrolled, and 20 more were preparing to launch.